UniversalDependencies/UD_Spanish-PUD/README.md

 # Changelog

+* 2023-05-15 v2.12
+  * Por-nominals under participles changed from obl to obl:agent.
 * 2022-05-15 v2.10
   * Fixed features of infinitives, gerunds and participles.
   * Added lemmas in some obvious cases where they correspond to the surface